ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/README.md

 11. vlan is groups of devices connected
 12. TLS is what differentiates http from https
 13. In order for the device to find its first ip it sends a broadcast for the dhcp to reply with an ip
+14. Bridged lan gives an ip to the device in the network belonging to same lan as the network

 OSI PROTOCOLS: